aalacy/storelocatore-scrapers/scripts/sgvalidator/README.md

 ### ToDo:
 * Maybe using pandas in the data checker?
 * For counts: hardcode a list of counts by brand_id using M&M and then check counts against that (raw ingest counts, not post pipeline counts)
-* If column is all blank - “are you sure this is all missing?”